 20 bed, Adult/Pediatric: Level II trauma center and a variety of patients.
 Annual census of 20,000 per year.

 Our CCNR program offers graduate nurses a unique opportunity within our Children's Hospital to take their skills, knowledge and critical thinking to the next level.
-A position as a Critical Care Supplemental Staffing nurse brings the excitement of being part of a team of essential resources for our adult Medical and Surgical Intensive Care Units.
-Candidates need to possess exceptional basic nursing skills, a strong desire for on-going learning and an ability to be flexible and adapt to rapid changes including unit assignments.
+A float pool nurse position brings the excitement of being part of a team of versatile and essential resources for our Children's Hospital pediatric, pediatric ICU and neonatal ICU units.
+Candidates need to possess exceptional basic nursing skills, a strong desire for on-going learning and ability to be flexible and adapt to rapid changes including unit assignments.
 The candidates will orient and staff both pediatrics and PICU.
 In the future, they will orient and staff in the neonatal ICU.